 Comprehensive insurance can be added to your standard auto insurance policy.
 If you do not have comprehensive coverage and a tree damages your car, you would have to pay out of pocket for the repairs.

 What should I do if a tree damages my car?

-After you’ve done your due diligence to check your coverage, contact your car insurance company and file your claim.
-They will make sure you have the proper forms to fill out and inform you of any other steps you may need to take.
-They may send an adjuster to inspect the damage as well.
-If the damage is covered by your policy, they will cut a check to you, the repair shop or your lender, if applicable.
+After you’ve checked the damage and your coverage, contact your car insurance company and file your claim.
+Your insurer will make sure you have the proper forms to fill out and inform you of any other steps you may need to take.
+It may send an adjuster to inspect the damage as well.
+If the damage is covered by your policy, they will send a check to you, the repair shop or your lender, depending on the situation.

 Does comprehensive insurance always cover damage from a fallen tree?

 While you’ll usually turn to comprehensive coverage if your car is damaged due to a falling tree, there are some situations when it may not be the best option.
 They include: